Super Customer Experience: Feelings Aren’t Random

 If we live a narcissistic culture and focus on our success, our approach and connection often increases the customers’ pain and reduces their gain.
 As we focus on our procedures, we leave them stuck in frustration and far from the gain they seek.
 As we push self-service to reduce costs, we alienate those who need interaction to work with us.
 As we ignore their suggestions for improved service, we tell them that our view is more important than their needs.
 From this we lose them to the competition who sees the pain and void we left behind.

-Listen for the feelings behind the impact and take the approach that relieves the pain and delivers the gain.
+Listen for the feelings behind the impact.
+Then relieve the pain and deliver the gain.

 From my professional experience to your success,